acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 - HD3000 can sometimes have interface glitches.
 Since the amount of video memory in Sandy depends on the overall system memory - 8 GB is the minimum to have, but there are no guaranteed solutions.
 It is also recommended to install [Max TOLUD to Dynamic](https://applelife.ru/posts/595326/) in the BIOS.
 Perhaps you can benefit from these [patches](https://www.applelife.ru/posts/730496).
 - "8 apples" and the disappearance of the background image with File Vault 2 during the transition from UEFI GOP drivers to macOS drivers (due to incompatible EDID).
 Partially solved in *WEG*.
 - PAVP freezes (freezes during video playback, broken QuickLook, etc.) are solved with *WEG* at the cost of disabling HDCP.
-- Haswell glitches for some are resolved with a semantic `framebuffer-cursormem` patch.
+- Haswell glitches for some framebuffers are resolved with a semantic `framebuffer-cursormem` patch.
 - In macOS 10.14 оn some laptops with KBL graphics one may face visual artifacts on the gradients.
 For a temporary solution try to fake IGPU to use SKL drivers.
 - The several minutes black screen upon OS boot with mobile CFL is fixed by *WEG*.
 - The absence in BIOS of an option to change the amount of memory for the frame buffer is resolved with either semantic `framebuffer-stolenmem` and `framebuffer-fbmem` patches, by modifying the BIOS or by manually inputting the values in UEFI Shell. **Otherwise you get a panic.** [Explanation](https://www.applelife.ru/posts/750369)